Sravik-Sajja/rung/README.md

 ## How we used Codex and GPT-5.6

 Codex accelerated the project from scaffold through polished demo: it helped establish the Next.js structure, implement API routes and student/teacher flows, refine UI interactions, resolve merges, add tests, and maintain the project documentation.
-The builders directed and reviewed the product decisions throughout.
+We directed and reviewed the product decisions throughout.
 We kept a running log of the work in [CODEX_LOG.md](./CODEX_LOG.md) and [IMPLEMENTATION_LOG.md](./IMPLEMENTATION_LOG.md).

 Our approach was to figure out what GPT-5.6 is actually good at and hand it that work, instead of just prompting it for whatever came next.